 But anyway, back to the actual topic.
 Traditional summer studies are independent study courses, which are advertised on the institutions’ own websites.
 Summer studies can also be self-paced online courses, where lectures are “attended” online as recordings.

 Other reasons to study in the summer

 For many, summer studies may seem like a completely repulsive idea, but for others they are a sensible solution for their current situation and their future.
 For example, if you want to speed up your studies and graduate earlier than you originally planned, summer courses will more than help you do this.

 Especially if you are already in the working life and used to multi-task with your studies and work, taking a course or two over the summer is not a big deal or a change in your everyday life.
-Get those much needed credits and make your life easier for the autumn and next spring.
-In my case for instance, I like to get all of the courses done as soon as possible so that I can commit my time to the thesis already.
+So, get those much needed credits and make your life easier for the autumn and next spring.

 Campusonline is every student’s friend